Our Board

 Darla Romfo

-Darla serves as President and Chief Operating Officer of the Children’s Scholarship Fund (CSF), a national nonprofit dedicated to providing partial scholarships for low-income children in grades K-8 to go to private school (CSF has provided scholarships to 185,000 children since its inception in 1998).
+Darla serves as president and chief operating officer of the Children’s Scholarship Fund (CSF), a national nonprofit dedicated to providing partial scholarships for low-income children in grades K-8 to go to private school.
+CSF has provided scholarships to 185,000 children since its inception in 1998.
 Immediately prior to joining CSF, Darla practiced law in both the public and private sectors.
-She worked on Capitol Hill from 1993 to 1999, serving Senators John Breaux of Louisiana and Kent Conrad of North Dakota.
+She worked on Capitol Hill from 1993 to 1999, serving senators John Breaux of Louisiana and Kent Conrad of North Dakota.
 Previously, she was an attorney in private practice specializing in tax law.
 In addition to her service with The Drexel Fund, Darla is on the board of Brilla College Preparatory Charter Schools.
 Darla graduated from the University of North Dakota with degrees in political science and accounting.
 She is a CPA and received a law degree from George Washington University.

 Abigail Schumwinger